Health Topics Hypertension

 Whole Plant-Based Diets have been proven to prevent and reverse hypertension.
 These diets consist of vegetables, fruits, beans, whole grains and legumes.

-A Whole Plant-Based Diet is the first step in reversing and preventing high blood pressure.
+A Whole Food Plant-Based Diet is the first step in reversing and preventing high blood pressure.
 The diet supplies large amounts of antioxidants and anti-inflammatory phytonutrients while eliminating inflammatory and toxic foods.

 Specific phytonutrients shown to improve your blood pressure when eaten daily are beets, celery, hibiscus tea, pomegranates and leafy, green vegetables.